jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Thus modern human our genotype, and phenotype diversified because of our co-evolution with tools.

 And that's the lesson of nature we need to embrace.
-While we have a genetic history forever in our genes, we also evolved along technological change.
-Meaning the technological evolution this books is advocating we embrace, has been driving human genetics for generations.
-Because the Game of Life needs ecosystems of producers, grazers, predators, and testers to win, the coach picked human communities who had the varied human genetics needed to be able to staff every job in a growing technological ecosystem.
+While we have a genetic history forever in our DNA, we also evolved along technological change.
+Meaning the technological evolution this books is advocating we embrace, has been driving human evolution for generations.
+Because the Game of Life needs ecosystems of producers, grazers, predators, decomposer, and testers to win, the coach picked human communities who had the varied human genetics needed to be able to staff every job in a growing technological ecosystem.

 Biology has countless species of trees, insects, birds, mammals, predators and so on because genotype and phenotype diversity is ecosystem security.